 Sales of substantial amounts of our ADSs in the public market, or the perception that these sales could occur, could adversely affect the market price of our ADSs and could materially impair our ability to raise capital through equity offerings in the future.
 We cannot predict what effect, if any, market sales of securities held by our significant shareholders or any other shareholder or the availability of these securities for future sale will have on the market price of our ADSs.
-Ascendent Rainbow (Cayman) Limited holds 8,544,743 ordinary shares, representing approximately 29.2% of total outstanding ordinary shares.
+Ascendent Rainbow (Cayman) Limited holds 5,713,612 Class A ordinary shares and 2,831,131 Class B ordinary shares, representing approximately 29.9% of total outstanding ordinary shares.
 Pursuant to a Registration Rights Agreement we entered into with Ascendent Rainbow (Cayman) Limited in September 2017, we agreed to provide Ascendent Rainbow (Cayman) Limited with certain registration rights in respect of our ordinary shares held by them, subject to certain limitations.
 See "Item 7.
 Major Shareholders and Related Party Transactions-B. Related Party Transactions-Registration Rights Agreement."
 Registration of these shares under the Securities Act would result in these shares becoming freely tradable without restriction immediately upon the effectiveness of the registration statement.
 If part or all of these shares are sold in the public market, the prevailing market price for our ADSs could be adversely affected.
 Such sales might also make it more difficult for us to sell equity or equity-related securities in the future at a time and price that we deem appropriate.